Editors note: This post was originally published in March 2017 and has been completely updated for accuracy and comprehensiveness.

 The first step in getting started on Twitter is creating your account.
 When creating your account, it’s important to remember that your username—or as it’s called on Twitter: your “handle,” is outward facing and will be what the public uses to identify your business.

-You want your handle (@ItchyFingersWeb) to be around 10 – 15 characters so your customers can “mention” your business without using too many of the 140 they have to use.
+You want your handle (@ItchyFingersWeb) to be around 10 – 15 characters so your customers can “mention” your business without using too many of the 280 characters they now can use.

 Twitter is widely recognised as one of the most open social networks, in that, most of the communication on the site takes place in front of people in the news stream (rather than on individual pages or groups).
 Keep in mind when creating your bio, more people will find you on Twitter that have no previous knowledge of who you are or what you do than on any other network.